 - Humming: This sound is caused by the furnace blower motor throughout standard operation.
 If this noise is becoming noticeably loud, this is an indicator its time to invest in a new furnace

-- Clicking: A clicking noise may indicate an issue with the flame sensor or an ignition issue.
-Luckily, this type of sound is common is often able to be fixed by performing a standard furnace repair
+- Clicking: A clicking noise may indicate your flame sensor or igniter needs to be fixed.
+Luckily, this type of sound is common and is often able to be fixed by performing a standard furnace repair

 - Booming: A booming sound may be a sign of a severe gas emission issue with your furnace.
 This noise is often caused by a brief delay during the ignition process.
 However, a lingering gas odor smell is a clear indicator that it’s time to hire a professional to perform a furnace replacement in your home.